mustachemo/mustachemo/README.md

 ## Hello, I'm Mohamed!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/mohamed-hasan-4b850418a/)

-- Innovative and scientifically rigorous CS graduate with an endless aptitude for learning.
+- Innovative and scientifically rigorous Machine Learning Engineering with an endless aptitude for learning.
-- Progressing to an M.S. in Computational Analytics at Georgia Tech.
+- M.S. in Computational Analytics student at Georgia Tech.
 - Solid foundation in statistics, linear algebra, calculus, and machine learning.
 - Proficient in using data libraries and machine learning frameworks.
 - 👀 I’m interested in all the thing I haven't learned.